ssoulless/RoRmaily/README.md

 ### Opt-out URLs

-By default, visiting opt-out URL silently disables subscription and redirects to "/".
+By default, visiting opt-out URL disables subscription and redirects to "/".
 You can easily customize the redirect path by specifying `token_redirect` proc:

 ```ruby
 # Evaluated within config: